drcallaway/vscode-surround-with/README.md

 # Surround With
 Wraps a code selection in an `if` or `try/catch` block.
-Adds some bug fixes to an [unsupported project](https://github.com/JuoCode/vscode-surround).
+Adds some bug fixes to this [unsupported project](https://github.com/JuoCode/vscode-surround).

 ## Install
 Install from VS Code with `cmd+shift+x` (or `ctrl+shift+x` on Windows), search for `vscode-surround-with`, and click "Install".